Making Progress Based on False Discoveries: Introduction

+However, from the optimization point of view, there is a remedy available (albeit, sub-optimal computational rates). \citet{bassily2020stability} demonstrated that by using a smaller step size and increasing the number of iterations, the algorithm can be stabilized while still maintaining an optimal sample complexity rate.
+However, from the perspective of adaptive data analysis, this solution may be deemed unacceptable.
+In fact, one can show that the solution does not make the gradients any more accurate (see \cref{thm:amir}).
+Instead, the solution stabilizes the analyst and it increases the number of queries made by the analyst, meaning that it interacts with with an inaccurate mechanism even more intensely.
+Adaptive data analysis is, in a sense, "unaware" of this solution.

+But is there another fix within the framework of adaptive data analysis?
+Let us consider Gradient Descent as any algorithm that makes adaptive steps as in \cref{eq:gdintro} but with any estimate of the gradient, not necessarily empirical mean.
+Then the question we would like to answer is:

+If the solution requires more than $O(1/\epsilon^2)$ samples, it means that, counterintuitively, the analyst must observe incorrect estimates of the gradient in order to accurately locate the minimum of the expected function.
 We require $O(1/\epsilon^2)$ gradients and $O(\epsilon)$ learning rate as these are known to be necessary for optimization \cite{nesterov2003introductory, blair1985problem} (and it is also easy to see that it is sufficient).
 We focus here on dimension-independent bounds as these are the optimal achievable rates.
 It is easy to see that $\tilde O(1/\epsilon^4)$ is a naive, dimension independent bound that one could achieve (where the oracle uses $O(1/\epsilon^2$)-fresh new samples at each iteration, hence by standard dimension independent concentration bounds \cite{boucheron2013concentration}).
 Standard techniques of adaptive data analysis can also be used to achieve rates of $\tilde{O}(\sqrt{d}/\epsilon^3)$ \cite{bassily2021algorithmic} but this is both dimension dependent and remains suboptimal for optimization purposes.
 The question above remains open, but we provide two intermediate answers, which we next describe: